 The course is packed with insights, strategies and resources that will support seniors who are deaf-blind in leading a fulfilling and high quality life.
 Topics include: understanding vision and hearing loss, communication, orientation and mobility, independent living, leisure and recreation, self-advocacy and elder law.

-Touch Signals: Using Touch to Convey Visual and Environmental Information to People who are Deaf-Blind
+Haptics: Using Touch Signals to Convey Visual and Environmental Information to People who are Deaf-Blind

 This online course provides an introductory level of training in touch signals focusing on the fundamentals of touch signals including definitions, history, practical implementation and specific signal formation and use.
 Touch signals is a method of providing visual and environmental information to an individual who is deaf-blind discreetly and in real time.
 This information allows a person who is deaf-blind to make informed choices and decisions based on a more complete picture of their situation.
 This comprehensive online video training series provides an introduction and overview of the various systems of touch signals being used around the world.
 Haptic Communication is addressed in depth.
 This course follows the format of our recently published Haptic Communication, the American Edition of the Original Title Haptisk Kommunikasjon.
 The signals found in the book are available in short videos demonstrating the functional use of touch signals in various situations.
 In addition, there are videos with personal presentations by individuals who are deaf-blind showing various perspectives and how touch signals benefit them in everyday life.